-01 CHAPTER
+CHAPTER 1.
 INTRODUCTION AND BACKGROUND

-The Texas Department of Transportation (TxDOT) has funded Research Project 0-6891, conducted by the Texas A&M Transportation Institute (TTI), to learn more about coordinating package delivery service between private package delivery providers and rural public transit operators.
-This research project will develop an understanding of opportunities to address current gaps in existing package delivery service by coordinating the network of intercity bus carriers and rural transit agencies in Texas.
+The Texas Department of Transportation (TxDOT) funded Research Project 0-6891, conducted by the Texas A&M Transportation Institute, to learn more about coordinating package delivery service between private package delivery providers and rural public transit operators.
+This research project developed an understanding of opportunities to address current gaps in existing package delivery service by coordinating the network of intercity bus carriers and rural transit agencies in Texas.